 Keynsham’s Music Festival week and the Sunday line up, includes some of the best performers in the region and beyond: delicious food, real ales, stalls and creative activities for all to enjoy.

-With the support of our main providers, Keynsham Town Council and B&NES Arts Development, our sponsors – this year especially Waitrose and Willmott Dixon – and a host of community groups and partnerships we really are talking about a Festival Week.
+With the support of our main providers, Keynsham Town Council and B&NES Arts Development, our sponsors – and a host of community groups, partnerships and volunteers we really are talking about a whole Festival Week.